finbourne/configuration-sdk-java/sdk/docs/ConfigurationSetsApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // ConfigurationSetsApi apiInstance = apiFactory.build(ConfigurationSetsApi.class);

         ConfigurationSetsApi apiInstance = ApiFactoryBuilder.build(fileName).build(ConfigurationSetsApi.class);
         CreateConfigurationSet createConfigurationSet = new CreateConfigurationSet(); // CreateConfigurationSet | The data to create a configuration set
         String userId = "userId_example"; // String | Feature that allows Administrators to administer personal settings (but never reveal the value of secrets) of a specific user. try {
+            // uncomment the below to set overrides at the request level
+            // ConfigurationSet result = apiInstance.createConfigurationSet(createConfigurationSet, userId).execute(opts);

             ConfigurationSet result = apiInstance.createConfigurationSet(createConfigurationSet, userId).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {